frontenddogma/web-development-glossary/manuscript/k.md

 KPI
 : → Key Performance Indicator

+Kubernetes
+: An open source container orchestration system for automating computer application deployment, scaling, and management.
+Kubernetes was originally designed by Google, first released in 2014, and is now maintained by the Cloud Native Computing Foundation.
+It aims to provide a platform for automating deployment, scaling, and operations of application containers across clusters of hosts.&nbsp;[†](#w-k8s) ℹ︎&nbsp;[kubernetes.io](https://kubernetes.io/)

 T> Is something important missing, or did you find a mistake?
 Please [share your thoughts](https://github.com/j9t/web-development-glossary-forum/issues/new) and become a glossary&nbsp;contributor!